Employer of Record (EOR) in India

 When expanding your workforce in India, the first crucial decision is choosing between contractors and full-time employees.
 This choice significantly impacts your approach to using an Employer of Record (EOR) in India or setting up your own entity.

-Decide Between Contractors and Full-time Employees:
+Decide Between Full-time Employees and Contractors:

+Once you've decided between setting up an entity or using an EOR, the next step is to determine whether to hire full-time employees or contractors.
 Full-time employees, hired through an employer of record service, offer stability, long-term commitment, and are easier to manage and train.
 However, they require benefits, have higher overhead costs, and are harder to terminate.

 Contractors, on the other hand, offer specialized skills, flexibility, and lower costs as they don't receive benefits.
 But they have less company loyalty, require more time to manage, and pose a greater risk of misclassification penalties.